 You can apply with a good business credit score or higher, but businesses that have an excellent credit score will get the strongest APR.

-Focusing on Bank of America’s page with the Better Business Bureau reveals a B+ rating from the organization, which accredited the bank in 1949.
+As of November 2021, the Better Business Bureau gives an A+ rating for the organization, which accredited the bank in 1949.

 I got the card.
 Now what?